 Nottinghamshire Parking Partnership - management, on behalf of the Nottinghamshire District Councils, for off and on street parking enforcement.
-Debtor £0.013m not disclosed elsewhere.
+Debtor £0.002m not disclosed elsewhere.

-- Nottinghamshire Police and Crime Commissioner and Nottinghamshire Fire and В Rescue Authority - preceptors as disclosed in the Collection Fund Note A. - Parish Councils precepts £0.976m as disclosed in Note 9 Grants £0.004m not disclosed elsewhere
+- B Nottinghamshire Police and Crime Commissioner and Nottinghamshire Fire and Rescue Authority preceptors as disclosed in the Collection Fund Note A. - C Parish Councils precepts £1.038m as disclosed in Note 11